Who is Marnie Loeb?

 From 2014-2020, Marnie was the Speech-Language Pathology Advisor for Speech-Language & Audiology Canada, the national association for her profession.
 In 2013, Marnie appeared on Dr. Marla & Friends and was featured in a promotional video to discuss her approach to children's speech-language services at St. Joseph’s Hospital.

-In addition to private work at Motor Mouth, Marnie was a sessional lecturer in Early Childhood Studies at University of Guelph-Humber.
+In addition to private work at Motor Mouth, Marnie is a sessional lecturer in Early Childhood Studies at University of Guelph-Humber, teaching disability studies coursework for future teaching professionals.
 She was appointed as a Board Director and Governance Committee member at Guelph Community Health Centre, where she was involved in developing policies that guide the strategic direction of the organization as well as supporting new initiatives that enhance the Guelph community.

 Professional Associations & Memberships